Join 5,200+ subscribers on our free mailing list. Quality journalism about London in your inbox.

 That split-second observation on my first visit to the home eventually snowballed into weeks of investigation by The Londoner into the house and the company that runs it: Heartwood Care Group.
 The building isn’t, in fact, a surgery or a dentist’s office, but a private children’s home.
 And the property’s owner isn’t Heartwood but Athwal, the MP for Ilford South and former Redbridge Council leader, whose work as the landlord of mould-ridden, pest-infested properties earned him some bad headlines two months ago after it was exposed by the BBC.

 The Londoner can reveal that while leading the East London council for the decade before Athwal’s recent election to parliament, Redbridge paid out millions of pounds to Heartwood for housing vulnerable children.
-We can find no evidence that Athwal ever declared his relationship with the company or recused himself from meetings, despite this long term rental and his personal relationship with Heartwood’s owner raising the possibility of a serious conflict of interest.
+We can find no evidence that Athwal ever declared his relationship with the company or recused himself from meetings, despite this long term rental and his personal relationship with Heartwood’s owner Daljit Johal raising the possibility of a serious conflict of interest.

 His lawyer insists he had no role in awarding work to Heartwood and a council spokesperson says he had no obligation to declare the relationship.
 A council spokesperson further told us: “No children from Redbridge have been placed at this residential home,” suggesting that the council was placing children at other homes owned by Heartwood.